38degrees/draft_approve/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 Alternatively you may run `gem build draft_approve.gemspec` to generate the `.gem` file, then run `gem install ./draft_approve-0.1.0.gem` (replace `0.1.0` with the correct gem version).

 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+To generate the YARD documentation locally, run `yard doc`, which will install the documentation into the `doc/` folder.

 ## Contributing